Redevelopment of the former Montgomery County Fairgrounds has slowly shifted from planning and fundraising toward visible construction.

-In August 2024 Governor Mike Dewine announced that Dayton and the fairgrounds site was selected for the state’s second Innovation Hub, to “bring together government, academia, and private sector industry partners” in order to “create digital technology that will drive advancements in aviation and national defense.”
+In August 2024 Governor Mike Dewine announced that Dayton and the fairgrounds site was selected for the state’s second Innovation Hub, intended to “bring together government, academia, and private sector industry partners” in order to “create digital technology that will drive advancements in aviation and national defense.”

 The news release even referenced the “groundbreaking achievements of the Wright Brothers” and stated there would be $35 million in state funding from the Ohio Innovation Hubs Program, a local match of at least $23 million, and private sector funding of up to $37 million.